jackgray/spotlight/README.md

 # Front end

-I am merging my GovTrackr project with this to serve as the user client.
+I am slowly merging my GovTrackr project with this to serve as the user client.
 It is built on Next.js, React, material-ui, Node/Express, GrapQL, Prisma CRM, and PostgreSQL.

 ## See producers directory for data retreival pipelines